 Microsoft Power BI allows you to access Microsoft Project Server data directly, without the need for Excel.
 That means you can create dashboards with drill-downs that provide an excellent basis for decision-making.
-Find out more about these options in our TPG company seminar on Reporting.

 Note: Microsoft is driving its cloud business forward intensively.
 Therefore, changes in Project Online are available that you will not find in the latest on-premises version of Project Server.
 You can find information about the > Project Online Roadmap here.

 As of version 2016, Project Server is a true service of SharePoint 2016.
 It can simply be activated with the relevant license.
 You no longer need to install it separately.

 The Project Server database is merged with the SharePoint content database.
 This means you have less administration work when backing up and restoring it.

 This version includes significant improvements to the performance of data queries using oData.
 It is designed to reduce download times by up to 80% when working with large amounts of data.